-4 to formulate specific tasks and deadlines for implementing the action lines referred to above, and incorporate them in the operational plans of the General Secretariat and the Sectors;

-5 to report annually to the Council on the activities undertaken on these subjects, including their financial implications;

-6 to prepare and submit a progress report on the ITU activities for WSIS implementation to the next plenipotentiary conference in 2018, taking into account the UNGA overall review in December 2015;
+5 to prepare and submit a progress report on the ITU activities for WSIS/SDG implementation to the next plenipotentiary conference in 2022,

-7 to ensure that ITU participates actively, through the provision of its expertise and competency, in the UNGA overall review, in accordance with the modalities established by UNGA Resolution 68/302,

 instructs the Directors of the Bureaux

-to ensure that concrete objectives and deadlines (using results-based management processes) are developed for WSIS activities and reflected in the operational plans of each Sector,
+1 to ensure that concrete objectives and deadlines (using results-based management processes) are developed for WSIS and SDG activities and reflected in the operational plans of each Sector;

+2 to take account of the impact of ITU’s work related to digital transformation and the growth of the digital economy, in line with the WSIS process, and provide assistance to membership upon request,

 instructs the Director of the Telecommunication Development Bureau

-to follow, as soon as possible and in accordance with Resolution 30 (Rev. Dubai, 2014), a partnership approach in ITU-D activities related to its roles in the implementation and follow-up of the WSIS outcomes, in accordance with the provisions of the ITU Constitution and ITU Convention, and to report annually, as appropriate, to the Council,
+to follow, as soon as possible and in accordance with Resolution 30 (Rev. Buenos Aires, 2017), a partnership approach in ITU-D activities related to its roles in the implementation of the WSIS outcomes and achievement of the SDGs, and in the WSIS follow-up, in accordance with the provisions of the ITU Constitution and ITU Convention, and to report annually, as appropriate, to the Council,

 requests the Council

-1 to oversee, consider and discuss, as appropriate, ITU's implementation of the WSIS outcomes and related ITU activities, and, within the financial limits set by the Plenipotentiary Conference, to make resources available as appropriate;
+1 to oversee ITU's implementation of the WSIS/SDG outcomes and related ITU activities, considering and discussing such implementation and activities as appropriate, and, within the financial limits set by the Plenipotentiary Conference, to make resources available as appropriate;

-2 to oversee ITU's adaptation to the information society, in line with resolves 5 above;
+2 to oversee ITU's adaptation to the information society, in line with resolves 4 above;

-3 to maintain CWG-WSIS, in order to facilitate membership input and guidance on the ITU implementation of relevant WSIS outcomes and to elaborate, in collaboration with other Council working groups, proposals to the Council that may be necessary for adapting ITU to its role in building the information society, with the assistance of the WSIS Task Force, these proposals possibly including amendments to the Constitution and the Convention;
+3 to maintain CWG-WSIS and to rename it CWG-WSIS&SDG, in order to facilitate membership input and guidance on the implementation of relevant WSIS and 2030 Agenda for Sustainable Development outcomes;

-4 to take into account the relevant UNGA decisions with regard to the overall review of implementation of the WSIS outcomes;
+4 to take into account UNGA decisions relating to the WSIS/SDG processes;

+5 to prepare and submit to the UNGA High-Level Political Forum 2019 the report on the ITU contribution to the SDGs in 2015-2019;

+6 to report annually on relevant ITU activities to the ECOSOC High-Level Political Forum through the mechanisms established by UNGA Resolution 70/1;

-5 to include the report of the Secretary-General in the documents sent to Member States in accordance with No. 81 of the Convention;
+7 to include the report of the Secretary-General in the documents sent to Member States in accordance with No. 81 of the Convention,

-6 to take all necessary measures, as appropriate, in follow-up to the results of the UNGA overall review of the implementation of the WSIS outcomes, within the financial limits set by the Plenipotentiary Conference;

-7 to encourage the participation of the ITU membership and other relevant stakeholders in ITU's activities that support WSIS implementation, as appropriate,

-invites Member States, Sector Members, Associates and Academia
+invites Member States, Sector Members, Academia and Associates

-1 to participate actively in implementing WSIS outcomes, contribute to the WSIS Forum and WSIS Stocktaking database maintained by ITU and the WSIS Project Prizes, and participate actively in the activities of CWG-WSIS and in ITU's further adaptation to the information society;
+1 to participate actively in implementing WSIS/SDG outcomes, contribute to the WSIS Forum and WSIS Stocktaking database maintained by ITU and the WSIS Project Prizes, and participate actively in the activities of CWG-WSIS and in ITU's further adaptation in the interests of building an inclusive and connected information society and achieving the SDGs;

-2 to participate actively in the preparatory process for the UNGA overall review of the WSIS outcomes, according to the rules and procedures of UNGA, and to promote ITU's activities in this regard and the outcomes of the WSIS+10 High-Level Event;
+2 to participate actively in ITU WSIS implementation activities to support achieving goals of the 2030 Agenda for Sustainable Development and related to digital transformation, which fosters sustainable growth of the digital economy;

-3 to support, through relevant United Nations processes, the creation of synergies and institutional linkages between WSIS and the Post-2015 Development Agenda, so as to continue strengthening the impact of ICT for sustainable development;
+3 to support, through relevant UN processes, the synergies and institutional linkages between WSIS and the 2030 Agenda for Sustainable Development, taking into account the WSIS-SDG Matrix, so as to continue strengthening the impact of ICT for sustainable development;

-4 to make voluntary contributions to the special trust fund set up by ITU to support activities relating to the implementation of WSIS outcomes;
+4 to make voluntary contributions to the special trust fund set up by ITU to support activities relating to the implementation of WSIS/SDG outcomes;